Davidlasky/Wetube/Readme.md

     ```bash
     npm install
     ```
+4. Change the IP address in each file(except from the connection.js, where you should replace the IP address with your sql server's IP) to your server's IP or change to 'localhost' if you just want to run it locally.

-4. Start the backend server:
+5. Start the backend server:

     ```bash
     node server/server.js
     ```

-5. Start the frontend server:
+6. Start the frontend server:

     ```bash
     npm start